-13.3 Steering wheel :
+13.3 Steering wheel:

 - 13.3.1 The steering wheel must be fitted with a quick release mechanism.
-Its method of release must be by pulling a concentric flange installed on the steering column behind the wheel. - 13.3.2 The steering wheel must be positioned such that at any angle of rotation there is at least 50mm between any part of the steering wheel assembly rearward of the collapsible steering column element and the survival cell and bodywork, when measured parallel to the steering wheel axis.
+Its method of release must be by pulling a concentric flange installed on the steering column behind the wheel.
+The steering wheel, at any rotation, must lie below a line drawn between the front fixing axis of the secondary roll structure and a point 75mm vertically below the highest point of the principal roll structure. - 13.3.2 The steering wheel must be positioned such that at any angle of rotation there is at least 50mm between any part of the steering wheel assembly rearward of the collapsible steering column element and the survival cell and bodywork, when measured parallel to the steering wheel axis.

-13.4 Internal cross section :
+13.4 Internal cross section:

-13.4.1 A free vertical cross section, which allows the outer template shown in Drawing 3 to be passed vertically through the cockpit to a point 100mm behind the face of the rearmost pedal when in the inoperative position, must be maintained over its entire length.

-The only things which may encroach on this area are the steering wheel and any padding that is required by Article 14.6.5.

-13.4.2 A free vertical cross section, which allows the inner template shown in Drawing 3 to be passed vertically through the cockpit to a point 100mm behind the face of rearmost pedal when in the inoperative position, must be maintained over its entire length.
+- 13.4.1 A free vertical cross section, which allows the outer template shown in Drawing 3 to be passed vertically through the cockpit to a point 100mm behind the face of the rearmost pedal when in the inoperative position, must be maintained over its entire length. - The only things which may encroach on this area are the steering wheel and any padding that is required by Article 14.6.5. - 13.4.2 A free vertical cross section, which allows the inner template shown in Drawing 3 to be passed vertically through the cockpit to a point 100mm behind the face of rearmost pedal when in the inoperative position, must be maintained over its entire length.